 Netflix has shared slew of new images on social media of The Crown's fourth season, featuring shots of Gillian Anderson as Prime Minister Margaret Thatcher and Emma Corrin as Princess Diana.
-Anderson looks almost unrecognizable as the British Prime Minister – in one photo, she waves to the public outside 10 Downing Street in a blue suit, donning Thatcher's signature blonde updo.
+Anderson looks almost unrecognisable as the former Prime Minister – in one photo, she waves to the public outside 10 Downing Street in a blue suit, donning Thatcher's signature blonde updo.

 Corrin also looks like the spitting image of the former Princess of Wales.
 In one photo, she arrives at a red carpet event in a strapless purple gown with Prince Charles (played by Josh O'Connor).
 Another shot shows her being photographed by paparazzi in a yellow suit — the same outfit in which she, in another photo, has a talk with Camilla Parker Bowles (played by Emerald Fennell).